Backlynk

 • Directories that exist to pass link juice with no editorial standards → spam, discounted or penalized at scale

-• Directories that exist to help users find legitimate businesses → legitimate signal that may pass meaningful link equity
+• Directories that exist to help users find legitimate businesses → legitimate citation/discovery surface that may also carry SEO value

 The practical test Google appears to apply: would this directory still function and provide user value if all SEO value were removed?
 Yelp (DR 95+) would.
 A "submit your site free, instant approval, all categories accepted" directory would not.